Migos-World-Labs/HederaNftTrackerBot/replit.md

   - Added loading message to prevent Discord interaction timeouts during API calls
   - Improved error messaging for when no listings are found for tracked collections
   - System now fetches 75+ total listings for comprehensive testing vs limited recent data
+- July 10, 2025: Added remove all collections command with confirmation system
+  - Implemented /remove-all slash command for bulk collection removal
+  - Added interactive confirmation system with Discord buttons for safety
+  - Shows list of all tracked collections before removal with 30-second timeout
+  - Includes proper error handling and user feedback for bulk operations
+  - Prevents accidental data loss with clear warning messages and cancellation option

 ## User Preferences